 You are the reason I am here.

 I remember you.
-I remember your gorgeous little head full of black curly locks.
+I remember your gorgeous little head full of shimmering curly locks.
 I remember the one I placed in an envelope for your mama, and I remember handing it to her as she sobbed at your bedside.
 I remember how it all seemed so final and unreal.
 I remember the prints of your tiny hands and feet.
 I remember wrapping you up in a warm blanket because I couldn’t stand the thought of you being cold.
 I am quite sure I will never forget you.